mohammedbouzar/100-days-of-code/log.md

 **Thoughts:**
 I'm excited to begin this new journey!
 Building a Habit Tracker with data visualization will not only help me improve my own habits, but also provide valuable insights to users.
 I look forward to diving myself in the development process and creating something impactful.

+### Day 31 — December 8, 2025

+**Today's Progress:**
+- Initialized the Next.js project with TypeScript, Tailwind CSS, and the App Router.
+- Added core dependencies: prisma, @prisma/client, next-auth and bcrypt.
+- Configured Prisma with a MySQL datasource and defined the User, Habit, HabitLog and Auth models in schema.prisma.
+- Created a singleton instance of the Prisma Client in prisma/client.ts to manage database connections efficiently.
+- Set up NextAuth.js with Credentials, Facebook, Google, X Twitter Providers and configured the authOptions.
+- Implemented the POST /api/auth/register route, including password hashing with bcrypt and user creation in the database via Prisma.

+**Thoughts:**
+Setting the basics for the Habit Tracker project feels great!
+Setting up the database models and authentication system is crucial for a solid foundation.
+I'm excited to start building out the core features next.